userver-framework/userver/scripts/docs/en/userver/component-system.md

 - references from context.FindComponent<TaxiConfig>() outlive the
 component.

-If you need runtime configs, you can get them using this approach:
+If you need dynamic configs, you can get them using this approach:
 @snippet components/component_sample_test.cpp  Sample user component runtime config source

 @note See @ref md_en_userver_tutorial_config_service for info on how to